Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 RRF 3.4 supports quadrature motor shaft encoders only.
 RRF 3.5 also supports Duet3D magnetic shaft encoders and linear composite encoders.

-Encoder resolutions of over 1000PPR/4000CPR are highly recommended. resolutoons below this are unlikely to work well in most situations.
+Encoder resolutions of over 1000PPR/4000CPR are highly recommended. resolutions below this are unlikely to work well in most situations.

 ### Quadrature motor shaft encoders